 How Often Does it Change?

 Google has reported that algorithm updates happen hundreds of times a year.
 The majority of these go completely undetected, although core updates that can happen a couple of times a year tend to shake things up.

 In 2020, for example, three core updates made waves in January, May, and December.
 In between those there were larger bug fixes, unnamed updates, and presumably those hundreds of smaller updates that no one really noticed.

 You might be wondering how you know if an update is happening, and the short answer is, you can't, usually.
 Google's search blog typically has information about the larger core updates.
+They also answer questions during their SEO office hours.
 Places like Search Engine Journal keep tabs on the history of big updates.

 Some tools, like MozCast or SEMrush's SERP Volatility Sensor, track the SERPs for changes in order to predict whether updates have occurred or are occurring.
 These can be helpful to look at if you're seeing inconsistencies or big changes in your keywords, but there's not always something you can do about it other than keep an eye on things.
 And, unless there's an announcement about an update from Google, the impact or focus are anyone's guess.